barryosull/ports-and-adapters-variations/README.md

  I've just finished writing both, and I intend to write up an analysis later on.
 I plan to compare both styles, in terms of how easy they are to write and how easy they are to test.

+## Next Steps
+As part of this, I'm going to have some fun with testing as well.
+I want to explore acceptance tests and the framework that supports testing.
+I think I can write better tests that better showcase a system and it's functionality, without exposing too many internals.